How to determine the value of a Black diamond?

 Like all colored diamonds and white diamonds, black diamonds have their prices set in the response to market needs.
 The basic two factors, that is – supply and demand – are the most important concepts for understanding the value of a black diamond, or any diamond for that matter.

-When it comes to understanding the demand of black diamonds, it is a little tricky.
-Although a large number of people are demanding black diamond jewellery now, there is still a large section of the public that does not even treat them as diamonds.
+When it comes to understanding the demand for black diamonds, it is a little tricky.
+Although a large number of people are demanding black diamond jewelry now, there is still a large section of the public that does not even treat them as diamonds.

 Because black diamonds do not have the ability to shine and are not particularly brilliant, they are often disregarded as diamonds.
 On the other hand, there are many people who love them for their unique color.

-Here are the overview of the topics which we are going to cover today in this post.
+Here is the overview of the topics which we are going to cover today in this post.

 What makes Black diamonds Rare?